NEW WINTER 2026 classes below with some registration links; all available here by NOVEMBER 17TH

 TUESDAYS:

-Play and Learn Spanish with Let’s Play in Spanish (Gr K-2) [ Enroll here coming soon ]
+Play and Learn Spanish with Let’s Play in Spanish (Gr TK-2) Enroll here

 Let’s Play in Spanish is a joyful language program that brings Spanish to life through music, movement, puppetry, storytelling, and play!
 Our classes are filled with energy, laughter, and unforgettable moments that make learning Spanish feel natural and fun.
 Through songs, games, and interactive activities, children build vocabulary and phrases in a meaningful, memorable way.
 Our program gently instills a love for Spanish in young children, creating a joyful foundation that can last a lifetime.
 Vamos a cantar, jugar y aprender!